Compare MCP gateway alternatives without reducing the decision to protocol support.

 MCP alternatives become operator comparisons quickly

 Protocol support is only the first filter.
-Buyers still need to review how MCP tool scope is approved, how blocked execution works, and whether redacted tool traces remain visible to the teams operating the rollout day two.
+Buyers still need to review how MCP tool scope is approved, how blocked execution works, and whether redacted tool traces remain visible to the teams operating the deployment day two.

 - Ask to see one tool-backed request from start to operator review.